Skip Navigation

 • If a CSA is not sure if the incident is a Clery crime or if it occurred within the campus’ geography, they should report it to OUPD and allow them to make the determination based on the information available.

-What is NOT the Responsibility of a CSA?
+NOT the Responsibility of a CSA?

-A CSA is not responsible for, nor should attempt the following:
+A CSA is NOT responsible for, nor should attempt the following:

 • Investigate or otherwise attempt to confirm the reported allegation